MicrosoftDocs/sdk-api/sdk-api-src/content/tpmvscmgr/nf-tpmvscmgr-itpmvirtualsmartcardmanager-destroyvirtualsmartcard.md

 ### -param pfNeedReboot [out]

 Pointer to a Boolean value to receive whether the requested operation needs to reboot the client computer.

-#### - pszInstanceID [in]

-Instance identifier of the TPM virtual smart card that is returned from a successful <a href="https://msdn.microsoft.com/C80C4DE2-0C43-40A5-81E6-7036A0B8DEB7">CreateVirtualSmartCard</a> method call.

 ## -returns